robwalton/alfred-taskpaper-workflow/README.md

 ## Configure document and get help
 Use the keywords:
 - **d:setdoc** to configure the TaskPapar document the workflow will work on.
-Most commands will prompt for this before they will work.
+Most commands will prompt for this before they will work
+- **d:choosedoc** to choose the TaskPaper document the workflow will work on via a dialogue box (an alternative to d:setdoc that does not depend on Spotlight to find documents)
 - **d:help** to show a brief summary of commands and settings

 ## View document